turps-pc90/pands-problem-sheet/README.md

 projects I have done on Python for work.

 ## Task 7 - es.py
 This task initially threw me as I would normally associate tasks like these with Pandas as I would use it from reading CSV files from webscrapers I have built using Selenium.
-I selected Othello as it was the first book that jumped out at me from Project Gutenburg as it was my Leaving Cert Shakespearean text.
+I selected Shakespeare texts as he was the first author that jumped out at me from Project Gutenburg however I have added those files to the .gitignore file as I was unsure if they were necessary for the upload of the task.
+I initially misread this task and provided a specific text but after re-reading the task, I saw the mention of a command line argument.
-I followed instructions from https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/ to assist with completing this task.
+I followed instructions from https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/ to assist with completing the letter count aspect of this task however the menu was like one I had been working on recently for work where I am creating a command line menu in Python for the accounts department to select which payroll files they download via an API call.